5 Haunted Places in New Orleans

 Bayou St. John is a natural prehistoric waterway meandering through New Orleans from Lake Pontchartrain to the Esplanade Ridge neighborhood.
 This was the route that the natives took to get to the area now known as the French Quarter, with numerous villages along its shores.
 During the colonial days of New Orleans, there was a Spanish prison in one of its curves, bodies of the murdered were weighted and drowned here, and young men would come to the bayou to settle scores by sword duel.
 The Voodoo Queen Marie Laveau held ceremonies and baptisms in its waters, and these same ceremonies are conducted here even today.
 The kayakers and picnics by day are replaced by the ghosts of sailors, hunters, duelers, Voodoo spirits, and the slain by night.

-One of the most picturesque corners of New Orleans today, Jackson Square once was a muddy, treeless square where the condemned were punished and executed.
+Jackson Square is one of the most picturesque corners of New Orleans today, but it once was a muddy, treeless square where the condemned were punished and executed.
 For over a century, this was the Place de Armes, where men and women were put in stocks, hanged, burned to death, and drawn and quartered.
 Block for block, this is the most blood-soaked piece of ground in New Orleans.
 Walk by the gate on the St. Ann street side late at night and see all the cats looking back at you.
 They are said to be inhabited by the souls of the people who died in public view on this spot.